 As he walked down the long hall, Nick got his head back in the game.
-Rosebud Armstrong was the former lawyer for the tribe.
+Rosebud Armstrong was the general counsel for the tribe.
 She was here to get him up to speed on the current litigation status of the tribe.
 He was a lawyer, damn it.
 A good one.
-Youngest junior partner in Sutcliffe, Watkins, and Monroe’s history, and the only minority to achieve that accomplishment.
+Youngest junior partner in Sutcliffe, Watkins and Monroe’s history, and the only minority to achieve that accomplishment.

-“How’s Where’s Bear today?” he heard Rosebud say.
+“How’s Bear?” he heard Rosebud say.
 Curious, he slowed down.
 Did Tanya have a dog?
 Maybe she’d become one of those women who carried small dogs around in purses and put them in daycare.
 Rissa had gone through a small-dog phase that still had Nick scratching his head.
 Some days, it felt like he’d never understand women—and this was shaping up to be one of those days.
-He wouldn’t have figured the old her Tanya for accessorizing with an animal, for that, but then, he wasn’t safe making any guesses about the new Tanya.
+He wouldn’t have figured the old Tanya for accessorizing with an animal, but then, he wasn’t safe making any guesses about the new Tanya.

 “Good.
-At Mom’s.
-She spoils him rotten during the day, but . . .”
+Mom spoils him rotten during the day, but . . .”
 Tanya’s voice trailed off in a ‘what-can-you-do-about-it’ kind of way.
 Sheesh, women and their dogs.

 “I understand.
 How’s the job going?”

 The pause was longer this time.
 “Fine,” Tanya finally said, and Nick could hear the forced smile from around the corner.

 “I see.”
 Rosebud’s voice dropped from ‘lawyerly’ down several notches to ‘co-conspirator.’
 “My earlier offer stands.”

 Offer?
 What offer?
 Nick didn’t like the sound of that.